Bronwyn Gillanders: Publications

 Gillanders' work has been published in a number of scientific journals, including Marine and Freshwater Research, Journal of Animal Ecology, Reviews in Fish Biology & Fisheries and BioScience.
 Gillanders' also co-edited the text book Marine Ecology with her partner and fellow environmental scientist, Sean D. Connell.
 The book was authored by a group of prominent Australian and New Zealand scientists and published by Oxford University Press in 2007.

-Memberships
+Awards and recognition

 Gillanders was President of the Australian Society for Fish Biology from 2012 to 2013.
 In 2016, she received the K. Radway Allen Award, the highest honour awarded by the society.
+She was elected a Fellow of the Australian Academy of Technological Sciences and Engineering (FTSE) in 2023.